pdpdhp/multielementmesher/README.md

 The entire grid generation is automated.
 The script's summary appears in the output.txt in the root directory after the script is done and you will find meshes in 'grids' directory in the root.

 The mesher.glf is handling all the scripts.
 It first calls toprepare.glf to import and prepare the configuration, divides the topology and creates boundary layer blocks on each elements.
 Then, it creates the first layer of structured multi-block domains.
 Then it calls extrusion.glf.
 Extrusion script extrudes the outer boundary obtained in the previous step until it reaches to the c-type domain.
 Then it calls smoother.glf to run the elliptic solver on all domains excluding boundary layer blocks.

+### CAE export

+The mesher.glf's preamble has five options that can be adjusted.
+For quadratic, cubic and quartic meshes, you have to select CGNS format.
+The POLY_DEG indicates polynominal degree for mesh elevation.
+The HO_GEN lets you set the grid specification through a separate file in the guideline folder.
+For this, you need first generate the grid specification text file using the gridflowprop.py.
+THE cae_export exports the cae format you selected.
+The save_native option saves the Pointwise format.

 ### Local and global elliptic solvers